 While EDU is the first digital campus for Medicine of its kind in Europe, it is not primarily an online study.
-EDU’s digital medical degrees see students take part clinical rotations from the very start.
+EDU’s digital medical programme sees students take part in clinical rotations from the very start.
 Students gain one month of immersive practical training in teaching hospitals for every eight weeks of theoretical study.

 At EDU, we know that the first step to transforming the state of world health, is transforming medical education.

 This extensive three-year programme consists of nine modules and a Bachelor thesis, and features a total of 9 months of hands-on experience with patients at EDU partner teaching hospitals.
-Students will experience their first patient contact within 10 weeks of starting their degree.
+Students will experience their first patient contact within 10 weeks of starting their studies.

-Students are awarded their Bachelors (B.Med) degree after earning 180 ECTS points, and are qualified to enrol in EDU’s Master of Medicine (M.Med) degree programme.
+Students complete the Bachelors Degree (B.Med) after earning 180 ECTS points, and are qualified to enrol in EDU’s Master of Medicine (M.Med) programme.

 EDU’s Master of Medicine (M.Med) programme is built along similar lines to its Bachelor of Medicine (B.Med), and takes 2.5 academic years to complete.
 It is comprised of six modules, including a Master Thesis.
 Following successful completion of their B.Med, students are qualified to enrol in our Masters of Medicine (M.Med) programme.
-Our two-year Master of Medicine degree is accredited by the Malta Further and Higher Education Authority (MFHEA).
+Our Master of Medicine programme is accredited by the Malta Further and Higher Education Authority (MFHEA).